tobyhodges/building-communities/blogpost-AK.md

 #### Effective communication channels

-> Community == communication
+Community == communication

-Important for both the transfer of information, particularly of tacit knowledge, but also be social to foster collaborative relationships so will likely be multi-pronged.
-Across the various initiatives, from the mailing lists, google groups, slack channels, all forms of approaches have been tried.
+Effective communication channels are vital for both the transfer and processing of information, particularly of tacit knowledge, but also for fostering social, collaborative relationships.
+To be successful, they'll need to be diverse, including the option for private communication, but to be most effective they're better when they are integrated.
+Across the various initiatives, approaches tried include mailing lists, slack channels, google groups and other discussion forums.

 An excellent example is the [mattermost](https://about.mattermost.com/) based internal chat system, developed by the community members of Bio-IT for the communication within the organisation.
-The control and privacy is a big benefit of this approach but can be difficult to communicate with the outside.
-More open channels like [Slack](https://slack.com) that are being successfully used to power all sorts of open source and data science communities including the UK RSE are really important for making people feel connected to each other.
-The beauty of many such tools are beginning to crossover into self-documentation.
-Blogs and Discussion boards, whether through google groups or the awesome [discourse](https://www.discourse.org/) boards used, for example, by [rOpenSci](https://discuss.ropensci.org/).
-Great moderators can channel useful discussions on chat channels to better curated discussion boards.
+The control of the features and privacy of the system is a huge driver of adapting it to best serving the community.
+Coupled with an internally hosted gitlab based repository system, they've managed to build a thriving complementary online community actively engaged in sharing, co-developing, reviewing and discussing their software.
+The only drawbacks are that it can be difficult to open up discussion to the outside world.

+But it's important to note that it's often good to signpost between communities.
+For example, for R questions beginners might have, I would unhesitantly guide learners to the [R for Data Science (#R4DS)]() slack community.
+The 800+ strong slack team of mentors and learners is a constant hive of discussion and trouble shouting while worthing through [R for Data Science]().
+For slightly more technical questions, I might guide someone to the [rOpenSci]() [slack community]() or the [rOpenSci](https://discuss.ropensci.org/) or [Rstudio]() discussion boards (powered by another nice open source community building resource.

 #### Codifying and documenting community practice.
 Tooling

-Beyond trading stories however, there is a need for foundational tools and documentation codifying best practice and forming and forming a foundational resource from which best practice can be codified and built on.
-This includes blogs, discussion forums, white papers and standards.
+A foundational aspect of building of a community of practice is the codification and dissemination of standards and guidelines.
+The DLR approach is a particular great example.
+They make use of wikis and check lists in a variety of formats (eg markdown & word) to help guide software development and follow a tiered level approach to recommendations, as well as a minimum requirement for all software.
+They are determined by a project's application class, dependent on the research project scope and size.  linked to reasoning and further advice next to each point.

+![](assets/ts-guidelines.png)

+community practice feedback into each other.While tasked with developing a framework for sustainable software development, the group work with contacts at each institute of the DLR from which they gain feedback on the direction of both the requirement for guidelines, new tools and training.

+We are all eagerly awaiting the translation of the DLR documentation materials into English.

+Community documentation is actually much broader than that and can take many forms, including blogs, wikis, READMEs and websites, discussion forums, papers and standards.
 There is likely much scope for development here to support the kind of documentation.
-We are all eagerly awaiting the translation of the DLR documentation materials into English.
-They had a really interesting concept of a tiered level of application classes, each according to the research project scope and size with its own documentation recommendations, as well a minimum requirement for all software.

 Again, it's hard to quantify quite the effect that sites like stack overflow, and indeed the flash bombing of the site with R, but their foundational role in proving foundations for which a knowledge exchange community can be built upon.

-The DLR approach is a particular great example of how codification through guidelines of practice and community practice feedback into each other.
-While tasked with developing a framework for sustainable software development, the group work with contacts at each institute of the DLR from which they gain feedback on the direction of both the requirement for guidelines, new tools and training.
-They make use of wikis, but also check sheets in a variety of formats (eg markdown & word) linked to reasoning and further advice next to each point.
-Actually looks very similar to the rOpenSci on boarding review checklist.

-![](assets/ts-guidelines.png)

 Clearly there is a lot well deserved effort into Guidelines of Best Practice and documentation, and we feel good foundations are being laid, for example the Netherlands eScience Centre Guide.
 With all these, building upon rather than duplicating would serves us well.
 From there, as Research Software engineers we can support by customisable templating.

+The beauty of many such tools are beginning to crossover into self-documentation.
+Great moderators can channel useful discussions on chat channels to better curated discussion boards.

 #### Actively fostering engagement and participation

 Successful communities thrive on diverse contributions from a wide range of their members.
 Most of the attendees at this particular meeting were representing the efforts of a much broader selection of contributors to their respective communities.
 The role of a community coordinator is often to encourage and facilitate the voluntary efforts of the larger group, and it is this engagement across the whole community that, in turn, produces the most amazing results.
 To get some idea of the number of individual contributions that it can take to create a successful community, check out the Acknowledgments slide from [Toby's talk at RSE17](http://rse.ac.uk/conf2017/wp-content/uploads/sites/2/2017/11/Bioinformatics_Community_Hodges_RSE17_2.pdf)!

 A lot of this however falls in the least recognised and appreciated category.
-The importance of community catalysts
+The importance of community catalysts.

-Aidan Budd.
-We routinely ended up back at t0, being inspired by Aidan Budd's vision and drive.
-A catalysing force as a driver of community building initiative is an invaluable resource and I can think of many I mentioned
+Friendly, supportive active community catalysts make a huge impact, and can be the deciding factor on whether a community succeeds.
+It's no surprise we routinely ended up back at Bio-IT t~0~, and **Aidan Budd**'s initial vision and drive and ability to be the hub that drew other people together.
+Other great examples include **Maëlle Salmon** ([@ma_salmon](https://twitter.com/ma_salmon)) as an **rOpensci** package review editor, **Stefanie Butland** ([@StefanieButland](https://twitter.com/StefanieButland)) as **rOpensci** community manager and **Jesse Maegan** [@kierisi](https://twitter.com/kierisi) for establishing [#R4DS](https://medium.com/@kierisi/r4ds-january-challenge-69324561ef2b).

+Ultimately, though, it's about member participation, so the superpower of great community catalysts is to actively acknowledge and promote member contributions and help them share their stories, ideas and questions.
+We could all benefit from aspiring to be better catalysts ourselves.

 #### Training

 We all identified providing training, developing materials and workshops still fundamental to baseline computational skill development.
 Initiatives like the Carpentries or Elixir are making huge strides in providing scaling training foundations.
 We also all recognised the importance of flexibility and hearing from your community and being able to adaptively develop training according to identified domain needs.

-But to make researchers effective nodes, we feel it's important to provide training for the development of digital citizenship skills.
-Collaboration, leadership, mentorship and even finding information and getting help are underpin emergent community social capital.
-The ability to access and recycle material, share through and post to the web are incredibly empowering in their own right.
+But to make researchers effective nodes, it's important not to neglect the development of digital citizenship skills.
+The ability to access and recycle material, share through and post to the web are incredibly empowering, but only up to a point.
+Being able to effectively propose an idea, share it, build it in the open, get feedback, onboard collaborators and incorporate contribution underpin the emergent community social capital and knowldege flow we see in open source communities today.
+So skills in collaboration, leadership, mentorship and even asking for and giving help are critical.
+Even more so, skills in just being a good peer.
+An ability to iterate in response to user feedback requires humility, openness and transparency.
+As community leaders, we set the precedent and the tone for any community so effective leadership must be driven from the position of a peer.

 #### Events!

-Done well, many of these activities can be successful also online.
-For example, The Mozilla Open Leaders mentorship programme, the Global Sprint or Hacktoberfest are great examples of online mobilisation of activity.

- But bringing people together in physical space still the most effective way of building community.
+The important is to provide variety and rhythm.

- - conferences: There is no doubt that the RSE conferences have been a huge spring board for the RSE community.
+There is no doubt that the RSE conferences have been a huge spring board for the RSE community.
 Traditional venues for knowledge exchange and network building are still important and the NEUBIAS conferences also demonstrate that it is important to provide these opportunities for technical disciplines of science.

-But we could also push forward by carving out workshops and sessions at larger scientific conferences.
-We need to continue being present in research, interacting with researchers and understanding the sorts of questions they are trying to answer and the digital materials they are using to do so.
- - hacks: I love hacks!
+ hacks: I love hacks!
 Academic "fun" hacks can be really fun but also very effective in getting people to learn/practice new things and tackle challenges in their field without pressure.
 Food and drink always helps!
 With the dataviz team we regularly schedule work hacks, where we hammer out a bit of work, or prototype something.

  But jumping onto wider events, like running a Global Sprint site or some hacktoberfest sessions.
 They are great opportunities to practice more fundamental skills like collaborating online and get a feel for open source.
+You can make your own events more accessible by providing ways for remote participation.

  - coding clubs
 Great ways to provide opportunity to learn, practice (after training?) and get feedback.
-Works best when sessions are focused, like working through a book, training program or even blogposts.
-Relying on attendees to provide content can lead to dwindling engagement.
-I'd also like to plug the Advent of Code as a great learning opportunity.

 Note that local events can now relatively easily open up proceedings.
 Live streaming or recording and posting events and setting up open, live communication channels around the event are great ways to engage remote participants and indeed, I've recently been calling in to the EMBL Bio-IT [D3.js coding club]()!

+ Streaming or recording events, allowing call ins or even just opening a gitter channel or posting links to live documents could help broaden engagement.
+ But bringing people together in physical space still the most effective way of building community.

 #### Buy in from upper management